 ALM Education: For Those Who Need To Sweat The Details

-Our June ALM Education: For Those Who Need To Sweat The Details course will be a combination of virtual and in-person (limited) attendees.
+For Those Who Need to Sweat the Details is a combination of virtual and in-person (limited) attendees.
 This synchronous learning environment has proven to be successful for engaging discussion and interactive learning for all attendees.

 Finance teams have a unique challenge in that their institutions rely on them to deeply understand the ins and outs of ALM.

 Day 1: Setting the Foundation

 Day one in classroom style is designed to provide a basic understanding of ALM methodologies and assumptions while providing useful ways to communicate how the numbers connect to your institution’s strategy.

 - What risks you would want to measure and how to evaluate those risks

 - NEV, Static Balance Sheet, Long-Term Risks to Earnings and Net Worth: Understanding the results and how to use them